-That’s why these cover guidelines match both the Kindle and the CreateSpace requirements.
-Win!
+That’s why these cover guidelines match the KDP print requirements.

 If you’re for-sure publishing a physical book in addition to an e-book, it might be tempting to design your book cover before you’re finished with all the nitty-gritty formatting stuff above.